wodo/django-ct/docs/index.rst

 To retrieve the ancestors of a node "st", we have to match rows in "ct" where the descendant is "st".
 However the node "st" is still part of the result.
-To solve this we use the "length" attribute of "ct" to filter out the self referencing row of the node "st".
+To solve this we filter out the self referencing row of the node "st".

 .. code-block:: sql